lex4736/Weatherboard/readme.md

 <h3>PREVIEW OF FINAL RESULT</h3>
 <p>

-Select link below to view live Fall Themed Work Day Planner  Quiz <br>
+Select link below to view live Weatherboard Webpage <br>
 <a href="https://lex4736.github.io/Weatherboard/"> Click here to view webpage </a>
 <p>
 <b>See below for screenshot of the planner<b>